 Climate change is a reality.
 Migros has therefore set ambitious goals for the reduction of CO₂ in its own operations.
 They are now going a step further and, with their suppliers, would like to significantly reduce CO₂ emissions from the Swiss production of fruit and vegetables.

 In conventional greenhouse cultivation, the fruits and vegetables are normally supplied with underfloor heating and/or vegetation heating in the immediate vicinity of the plants.
 Besides technical and economic feasibility, various renewable technologies are worth consideration from an ecological perspective.
-Local and district heating networks could effectively utilise the unused waste heat that is produced in industrial processes or by incinerators, for example.
+Local and district heating networks could effectively supply unused waste heat or heat from renewable energy sources for the greenhouse, for example.
 Geothermal and heat pump technology use environmental heat as a source of energy.
 Wood combustion, such as wood chip or pellet heating enable an automated and continuous production of warmth derived from biomass.
-And last but not least, solar energy and domestically produced biogas are also well-suited to heating the greenhouses.
+And last but not least, solar energy, biogas and other biogenic fuels are also well-suited to heating the greenhouses.